 Not only can a lack of sleep affect your work ethic, but it can also “ripple throughout various [other] areas of your life … causing exhaustion and a run-down immune system,” according to Dr Wayne Scott Andersen, the medical director at Take Shape for Life.

-So, how can you survive the workday with little or no sleep at all?
+So, what can you do to combat tiredness at work with little or no sleep at all?
 The following tips will help you push through the challenge and feel a little better by the end of it.

-Sometimes, a few rays of sunlight and a little vitamin D is all you need to feel more alert and energised.
-If you have 15 minutes to spare, sit in the sun and enjoy your morning coffee to start your day off on the right foot.
+Sometimes a few rays of sunlight and a little vitamin D is all you need to feel more alert and energized.
+Spare 15 minutes, find the sun in your office and embrace it.
 The sun will release happy endorphins and leave a lasting effect to perform well on the job all day.